 - New application (6 months) €500 (not applicable to Critical Skills EP)

 - New Application (6 months – 2 years) €1,000

 - Renewal from € 750 to €1,500 (depending on length of renewal)

-If an employee is from a visa-required country, this is still a requirement even if they do not need a work permit or green card.
+If an employee is from a visa-required country, this is still a requirement even if they do not need an Employment Permit or Hosting Agreement.
 They should obtain a visa before travelling to Ireland.
-The recruitment team cannot assist in the obtaining of visas – However, we have produced a document which details the guidelines and requirements of the visa process (pdf 99 kb).
+The recruitment team cannot assist in the obtaining of visas.

-If you have any further queries please contact email@example.com or the HR Services Centre at 01 896 3333.
+If you have any further queries please contact firstname.lastname@example.org or the HR Service Centre at 01 896 3333.